junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Can't you use your sonic thing on her again?"
 Dean suggests to his back, not dare to move his eyes away.

 The electronic buzz sounds up near their heads.
-Dean can see a shade of bright blue at the corner of his eyes.
+Dean can see a shade of bright green flashing at the corner of his eyes.

 But nothing happens to the statue.